mui/mui-x/packages/grid/x-grid/README.md

 yarn add @material-ui/x-grid
 ```

-This component has 2 peer dependencies that you will need to install as well.
+This component has two peer dependencies that you will need to install as well.

 ```json
 "peerDependencies": {